Multi Gym Workouts for Beginners

 What are Sets & Reps?

-For those exercising for the first time, we recommend starting on lower weights.
-Technique is more important than lifting heavy, and you need to be able to do the exercises correctly.
+We recommend starting on lower weights for those exercising for the first time.
+The technique is more important than lifting heavy, and you need to be able to do the exercises correctly.
 Complete between eight and twelve repetitions (each movement of the exercise), repeating each set three times (a set is one round of reps for one exercise).

 If you struggle to reach eight reps, drop the weight slightly.
 You can begin to increase the number of reps when you feel more comfortable lifting the weight.
 Once you have reached twelve reps and you're feeling confident, increase the weight slightly.
 Don't rush into anything, but do try and push yourself.

-For these beginner multi gym workouts, you need to rest between 45 and 60 seconds after every set, allowing your muscles time to fully recuperate ready to give it your all in the next set.
+For these beginner multi gym workouts, you need to rest between 45 and 60 seconds after every set, allowing your muscles time to fully recuperate, ready to give it you're all in the next set.
 No matter what your weight, that should be the standard.